You must be signed in to read the rest of this article.

 Results: A decision was made to re-prepare all of the abutments intraorally (Figure 3) so that all abutment margins would be at or below the gingival margin.
-(Of note, teeth Nos.
+(Of note, tooth Nos.
 8 and 9, also shown in Figure 3, were later submerged for the case to be fully implant-supported.)
 While re-preparation greatly improved the esthetics of the final result, it required retraction cord placement, new impressions, and new castings.

 Case 2 – Re-preparing Abutments Intraorally with Extraoral Impressions